catedu/python-for-person-in-everybody/en/04-functions.md

 Pay: 475.0
 ```

-Exercise 7: Rewrite the grade program from the previous chapter using a function called `computegrade` that takes a score as its parameter and returns a grade as a string.
+**Exercise 7**: Rewrite the grade program from the previous chapter using a function called `computegrade` that takes a score as its parameter and returns a grade as a string.

 ```
 Score   Grade